kousikbarik/lab-ids-anta/README.md

 # Code

-ML-DL-IDS-Anta-without-adversarial.ipynb: code for evaluating IDS with MAB and Thomson sampling without adversarial attack samples.
+Evaluation-2017.ipynb, Evaluation-2018.ipynb and Evaluation-2019.ipynb: code for evaluating IDS with MAB and Thomson sampling without adversarial attack samples.

-ZOO-adversarial-samples.ipynb: code for evaluating the IDS classifiers and IDS-Anta with a defence mechanism for the ZOO adversarial attack scenario.
+ZOO-adversarial.ipynb: code for evaluating the IDS classifiers and IDS-Anta with a defence mechanism for the ZOO adversarial attack scenario.

-FGSM-adversarial-samples.ipynb : code for evaluating the IDS classifiers and IDS-Anta with an FGSM adversarial attack scenario with defense mechanism.
+FGSM-adversarial.ipynb: code for evaluating the IDS classifiers and IDS-Anta with an FGSM adversarial attack scenario with defense mechanism.

 # Algorithms